KanoComputing/Pong.js/README.md

 * `stop` - Triggered when game is stopped
 * `update` - Triggered after every gameloop iteration
 * `resize` - Triggered when the game is resized
+* `point` - Triggered by every player when a point is scored
+* `setLinesColor` - Used by UI children, triggered when `.setLinesColor` is called
+* `setTextStyle` - Used by UI children, triggered when `.setTextStyle` is called
+* `setBallColor` - Used by Ball instances, triggered when `.setBallColor` is called
+* `setBallSize` - Used by Ball instances, triggered when `.setBallSize` is called
+* `setBallSpeed` - Used by Ball instances, triggered when `.setBallSpeed` is called

 ## Player class